jonnyli1125/gector-ja/utils/README.md

-# Dataset Preprocessing Scripts
+# Dataset Preprocessing Modules
-- `preprocess_wiki.py`: Generates a TFRecordDataset from a Wikipedia dump extracted by WikiExtractor.
+- `utils.preprocess_wiki`: Generates a TFRecordDataset from a Wikipedia dump extracted by WikiExtractor.
-- `preprocess_lang8.py`: Generates a TFRecordDataset from the Lang8 corpus.
+- `utils.preprocess_lang8`: Generates a TFRecordDataset from the Lang8 corpus.
-- `edits.py`: Module for edit-tagging parallel sentences.
+- `utils.edits`: Module for edit-tagging parallel sentences.
-- `errorify.py`: Module for generating synthetic errors in sentences.
+- `utils.errorify`: Module for generating synthetic errors in sentences.